cjstoll/SNTemp/README.md

 ## Code Level
 > **NO, LOW, PRO**

-> If LOW or PRO code level - and additional - config.md - file is included as part of the repo and a link to it is added.
+> If LOW or PRO code level - and additional - config.md - file is included as part of the repo and a link to it is added.<br/>
 [Widget Configuration(s)](config.md)

 ## Description - Use Case